willcl-ark/bitcoin/contrib/guix/README.md

   - controls how many derivations can be built in parallel
   - defaults to 1

-Therefore, the default is for `guix` build commands to build one derivation at a time, utilizing `$JOBS` threads.
+Therefore, the default is for Guix to build one derivation at a time, using up to `$JOBS` threads for that derivation.

 Specifying the `$JOBS` environment variable will only modify `--cores=`, but you can also modify the value for `--max-jobs=` by specifying